Here are some terms which will be used throughout this page.

 Access Point Providers

-Here you will see all the Access Point Providers in ELMA
+Here you will find the different Access Point Providers in ELMA and their contact information and access points.

-Whenever you make a new user it will be automatically added to the same Service provider you are logged in as.
+Whenever you make a new user it will be automatically added to the same Access Point Provider you are logged in as.

 Add/edit new user